 Rats and mice are another huge concern.
 In addition to stealing feed, eating and breaking eggs and killing young chicks, they carry various diseases as well as parasites, such as lice, mites and flies.
-Rodents should be kept out of production areas by minimising access to building and sealing cracks and openings with material that cannot be gnawed through by rodents, such as sheet material, hardware cloth or cement.
+Rodents should be kept out of production areas by minimising access to the building and sealing cracks and openings with a material that cannot be gnawed through by rodents, such as sheet material, hardware cloth or cement.
 Baiting or trapping programmes should also be used to keep populations in check.

 If this is not possible to create such a barrier, poultry producers might work together to make people aware of the potential disease risks and work together to protect birds by:

-- removing birds that look as if they might be sick from the rest of the population
+Removing birds that look as if they might be sick from the rest of the population.

-- alerting animal health technicians when they detect diseases to ensure it is not a serious disease
+Alerting animal health technicians when they detect diseases to ensure it is not a serious disease.

-- only buy birds from reputable sources
+Only buy birds from reputable sources.

-- keeping new birds separate from the existing population for a few weeks to ensure the new birds pose no health risks.
+Keeping new birds separate from the existing population for a few weeks to ensure the new birds pose no health risks.

-- keep contact between buyers and birds to a minimum, especially when it is known that the buyers move between different areas to buy birds.
+Keep contact between buyers and birds to a minimum, especially when it is known that the buyers move between different areas to buy birds.